arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures35.md

 the responsible shard should be determined.
 The response will contain an attribute `shardId` containing the ID of the shard that is responsible for that document.

+A method `collection.getResponsibleShard(document)` was added to the JS API as well.

 It does not matter if the document actually exists or not, as the shard responsibility is determined from the document's attribute values only.